-The inclusion of a relevant third country partner or partners could add to the scientific and/or technological excellence of the project and/or lead to an increased impact of the research to be undertaken.
+Where topics have been specifically highlighted in the work programme as being research areas which are particularly well suited for international cooperation, the inclusion of a relevant third country partner or partners could add to the scientific and/or technological excellence of the project and/or lead to an increased impact of the research to be undertaken.

 These aspects will be considered specifically during the evaluation of all topics concerned by International Cooperation.
-For further information see the topics concerned.
+For further information see the topics concerned.]